blo0em/blooem-retype/Wiki/canvapro.md

 # Canva Pro

 !!!
 We now have a private Canva Edu Group available!
-Do note that it is limited to people with desperate need due to limited seat availablity, you can appeal to join by opening a ticket in my discord server.
-ME STARTING THIS PRIVATE GROUP DOESN'T MEAN I WILL STOP UPDATING LINKS HERE; THIS WIKI WILL REMAIN SAME AS BEFORE AND WILL GET UPDATES ONCE I KNOW THE LINKS ARE EXPIRED !!
+Please note that it is limited to people with a desperate need due to limited seat availability.
+You can appeal to join by opening a ticket in my Discord server.
+STARTING THIS PRIVATE GROUP DOES NOT MEAN I WILL STOP UPDATING LINKS HERE.
+THIS WIKI WILL REMAIN THE SAME AS BEFORE AND WILL RECEIVE UPDATES ONCE I KNOW THE LINKS ARE EXPIRED!
 !!!

 ## Last Updated :  JUNE 21